hackclub/hackclub/workshops/website_mockup_generator/README.md

 Let us implement the above steps one by one :

 #### Getting the elements from HTML in JS by their Id
-Firstly, we will be getting the elements from HTML into JS by using their Ids using the following code :
+Firstly, we will be getting the elements from HTML into JavaSript by using their id using the following code :

 ```javascript
 const resultImg = document.getElementById("resultImg");